 Compared to the average family Midwestern family, we didn’t eat a ton of casseroles growing up.
 However, there are two casseroles my mom makes quite frequently that I inevitably crave when temperatures plummet: tuna noodle and chicken mushroom.
-Since we are in operation #Last10Pounds, I decided to give her recipes a nutritional face-lift by making a few changes:
+To give this casserole a nutritional face-lift I’ve made a few changes.

 The end result?
-Ooey, gooey, cheesy goodness that takes nothing like health food.
+Ooey, gooey, cheesy goodness that takes nothing like healthy food.
 Jacob had 3 servings himself which is always a good sign.

 - 1 pound whole wheat bow-ties or short pasta of choice